German Venues Should Stay Shut For 18 Months: Expert - UrduPoint

 "But it will certainly last several months more, it could go up to a year and a half.

-" The German Football League (DFL) suspended all Bundesliga matches on March 13 until at least April 30.

-A decision on whether football can resume in early May, most likely in empty stadiums with fans locked out, has been pushed back a week until April 23, the DFL announced Tuesday.
+" The German Football League (DFL) suspended all Bundesliga matches on March 13 but will meet Friday to discuss whether football can resume in early May, most likely in empty stadiums with fans locked out.

 The DFL would need the go-ahead from the health authorities for leagues to resume.